 One example of this approach applied is the Migration and Remittances Peer-Assisted Learning (MiRPAL) network which shares country experiences in establishing dialogue on migration policy.
 In Tajikistan and the Kyrgyz Republic, MiRPAL helped establish country-specific migration strategies and action plans which were approved by the governments.

-Through the Central Asia Energy Water Development Program (CAEWDP), the World Bank is partnering with Central Asian governments and development partners to strengthen energy and water security in the context of a changing global environment.
+Through the Central Asia Water & Energy Program (CAWEP), the World Bank is partnering with Central Asian governments and development partners to strengthen energy and water security in the context of a changing global environment.
 The program identifies threats and opportunities, strengthens institutions, stimulates investments and builds a transparent knowledge platform to foster dialogue on issues of common concern.

 CA countries rank among the most climate change vulnerable in the Europe and Central Asia (ECA) region.
 The Bank is actively facilitating timely sharing of knowledge and experiences accumulated at the national and global levels, identifying gaps in knowledge, deepening coordination for addressing common challenges in a collaborative manner.